2021 – 2022 ACEN Board of Commissioners

 NURSING SERVICE REPRESENTATIVES

 Carolyn McCormies, MS, RN, APRN, FNP-BC has been a registered nurse for 30 years and a board-certified family nurse practitioner since 2004.
-She is the Director of the Associate Degree Nursing Program at Eastern Arizona College, which is located in beautiful Thatcher, Arizona.
 She has a love for rural healthcare, and she also practices as an advanced practice provider caring for patients of all ages.
 She has practiced in most areas of nursing, and she has had the privilege of traveling to Honduras on medical missions and caring for the people of that culture.

 McCormies has participated in writing NCLEX© test questions several times and was on the standard setting panel for the 2019 NCLEX© RN examination.